 If the air purifier is warm, allow the unit to cool before proceeding to the next step.

-Step 3: Remove Front Panel
+Step 3: Remove the front panel

 Remove the front cover plate by gently pulling the cover towards the top of the air purifier and setting it aside.

 You may notice dust has built up where the air passes through the panel, vacuum out the dust, and/or wipe it down with a cloth dampened with water.
+Check the magnet areas at the top to ensure they are unobstructed and clean.

-Step 4: Remove Mesh Pre-Filter
+Step 4: Remove the mesh pre-filter

 Locate the release tabs of the pre-filter at the top, and gently push down and pull towards you.
+Once removed, set aside or clean.

 Mesh Pre-Filter Cleaning Instructions:

-- Vacuum out the dust.
+• Vacuum out the dust.
 I have found the hose with the brush attachment works best

-- If extra dirty and the vacuum doesn’t work, rinse the pre-filter in room temperature water (no cleaners or soaps)
+• If extra dirty and the vacuum doesn’t work, rinse the pre-filter in room temperature water (no cleaners or soaps)

-Step 5: Remove the AOC Carbon Filter
+Step 5: Remove the carbon filter

 Carbon Filter Cleaning Instructions:

-Run under room temperature water (not hot).
+• Run under room temperature water (not hot).

-Only use water and do not use cleaners or soaps
+• Only use water and do not use cleaners or soaps

-Allow the filter to air dry for at least 24 hours before placing back into the unit
+• Allow the filter to air dry for at least 24 hours before placing back into the unit

-Step 6: Remove the HEPA Filter
+Step 6: Remove the HEPA filter

+Remove the soiled HEPA filter.
 Depending on your specific filter, there may be a pull tab to assist in the removal.

 Inspect the air purifier unit for any areas where dust or debris may have gotten into this area and vacuum or wipe it out with a damp cloth.
+I notice very minimal dust around the edges when I change our filter.
+This step should only take a few minutes.

 Step 8: Replace the Winix Filter

-locate the airflow indicator on the top or bottom of the HEPA filter and point the arrow into the air purifier.
+Grab your new Winix HEPA filter, and remove it from the box and plastic.
+Then, locate the airflow indicator on the top or bottom of the HEPA filter and point the arrow into the air purifier, then gently place the filter into the unit.

 Note: when handling the HEPA filter be careful not to get it wet or damage the filter, this can compromise its performance.

+Place the pre-filter on top of the carbon filter.
 Align the bottom nubs into their respective slots and lightly press the top tabs into place.
+This will lock and secure all 3 filters (HEPA, carbon, and pre-filter).

 Place the front panel back into place by aligning the tabs towards the bottom of the cover with the air purifier.
+Once aligned, push the top of the cover to align with the top of the unit until the magnets engage.

 Plug the air purifier back into the outlet and power on the unit by pressing the “On/Off” button on the top of the unit.

-Step 13: Reset Filter Light
+Step 13: Reset the “change filter” light

 Now that you have replaced the HEPA filter, you will need to reset the “Replace Filter” notification.